yossi-shasho/redirect_on_back/README.md

-# RedirectOnBack
+# Redirect on Back

-Prevent re-submission of a form by redirecting after hitting the back button.
+Prevent re-submission of a form by redirecting after user hits the back button.
+For Rails 3.1 and above.

 ### Example Scenario - User Registration